-Stepan's quality metrics have drifted higher over time, although improvement has been small.
-That's okay because, its debt-to-asset ratio and interest coverage are strong and its payout ratio is only about one-fifth of earnings.
+Stepan's quality metrics have drifted higher over time, although improvements have been small.
+Its debt-to-asset ratio and interest coverage are strong, and its payout ratio is only about one-fifth of earnings.
 Gross margins remain at risk given the struggles of the polymers business and should Stepan do a large acquisition, it may borrow heavily to do so, sending its debt higher and interest coverage lower.
-However, there is plenty of room for both to deteriorate without concern; Stepan is a well-financed company today; margins are the chief concern.
+However, there is plenty of room for both to deteriorate without concern.
+Stepan is a well-financed company today; margins are the primary concern.

 The company's competitive advantage is in its diverse, global customer base and many decades of engineering experience.
-Stepan's competitors cannot easily supplant its position with existing customers given the often custom nature of what Stepan engineers for them.
-However, Stepan is certainly not immune to economic weakness and as we've seen, its EPS history shows that results can bounce around from one year to another.
+Stepan's competitors cannot easily supplant its position with existing customers given the often-custom nature of what Stepan engineers for them.
+However, Stepan is certainly not immune to economic weakness and as we've seen, its earnings-per-share history shows that results can bounce around from one year to another.